-Primerica Canada was started in 1986 and is a subsidiary of Primerica Life Insurance Company.
+The Primerica Canada Insurance Company was started in 1986 and is a subsidiary of Primerica Life Insurance Company.
 They offer term life and disability insurance products.
 Primerica also has Financial Needs Analysis (FNA), debt consolidation, investment management and pre-paid legal services.

 Canadian Premier Life

-Canandian Premier Life is a subsidiary of Securian Financial Group, an insurance and financial management company.
-They offer credit, life, and critical illness insurance for individuals.
-They also offer business insurance to retailers, helps create customized products for financial institutions and helps affinity groups create member benefit programs.
+Canadian Premier Life is a subsidiary of Securian Financial Group, a financial management and insurance company.
+It offers credit, life, and critical illness insurance for individuals.
+It also offers business insurance to retailers, helps create customized products for financial institutions, and helps affinity groups create member benefit programs.

 Knights of Columbus

 Knights of Columbus is a Catholic fraternal organization – they were founded in 1882 as a mutual benefit society of Catholic immigrants to the United States.
-They offer term, permanent, long term care, and disability plans to their members.
+They offer term, permanent, long-term care, and disability policies to their members.
 Apart from insurance and investment management, the Knights of Columbus organize and fund a variety of charity work.

 Humania Assurance Inc.

 Humania Assurance was founded in Quebec in 1874 as a mutual society.
 They offer both term life as well as no-medical life insurance products.
 Their product portfolio is varied, with mortgage, disability, travel, and accident insurance among others.